intelligent-environments-lab/DOE_XStock/README.md

 )
 ```

-The example above will insert data into a number of tables that are relevant to the combination of dataset fields and the `filter` argument.
-The `filter` argument is a dictionary of metadata columns as keys and list of interested enumerations as values.
+The example above will insert data into a number of tables that are relevant to the combination of dataset fields and the `filters` argument.
+The `filters` argument is a dictionary of metadata columns as keys and list of interested enumerations as values.
 The database schema can be retrieved by executing the following:

 ```python
 from doe_xstock.doe_xstock import DOEXStockDatabase